Wyoming Business Corporation Act: Everything to Know

 - Writing the name in English letters and English/Arabic/Roman numerals even if it's not an English word

 - Making sure not to be misleading or suggest a business purpose other than that stated in the articles of incorporation

 If you need help with the Wyoming Business Corporation Act, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.